Pasta e Fagioli

-Please welcome Hank as he shares a simple Italian classic, pasta e fagioli, or pasta and bean soup.
-Perfect for Lent if you swap the chicken stock out for veg stock! ~Elise
+Please welcome Hank as he shares a simple Italian classic, pasta e fagioli, or pasta and bean soup! ~Elise

-Pasta fazool.
+Pasta e fagioli.
 I knew—and loved—this dish years before I knew how to spell it.
-Growing up in New Jersey, pasta e fagioli is a staple on every red sauce place's menu, along with spaghetti and meatballs
+Growing up in New Jersey, pasta e fagioli is a staple on every red sauce place’s menu, along with spaghetti and meatballs, lasagna, alfredo and cannolis.

-and cannolis.
-Fazool (which is Neapolitan dialect for the standard Italian word for "beans") is a peasant dish, a just simple soup of pasta and beans and veggies.
+Fagioli, aka fazool (which is Neapolitan dialect for the standard Italian word for “beans”), is a peasant dish, a just simple soup of pasta and beans and veggies.